jhvanderschee/hugocodex/content/en/posts/awesome-cms-for-hugo.md

 [Try Sitepins today!](https://sitepins.com/)

 PS.
 I know the author.
 His name is Mehedi.
+I have reviewed his CMS project multiple times.
 He is a passionate person and kind soul.
-He has created some great Hugo themes and also worked with the CloudCannon team (who I know as well).
+He has created some great Hugo themes and is a well known person in the community.
+He knows what he is doing.
 I fully trust Mehedi to take good care of you guys, so do not hesitate and check out his amazing project!